 - The girl is becoming a woman.—— das Mädchen wird eine Frau.

 - John remains the teacher.—— John bleibt der Lehrer.

-These grammatical verbs are the most common in German.
-They are quite common.
-If you ever find yourself not being able to decide the case of the verb, just pick the Akkusativ.
+These grammatical verbs are the most common in German to the extent that if you ever find yourself not being able to decide the case of the verb, just pick the Akkusativ.
 Your chances of being right would be quite high.
-Akkusativ verbs require a “what”.
+Akkusativ verbs always tells “what” some is doing.
 This is one way they can be easily differentiated from the other grammatical verbs.
 Examples are;

 - I have him.—— ich habe ihn.